 What is your interpretation of Acts 8:12-17 in regards to the people receiving the Holy Spirit and Simon the Sorcerer?

 Beginning in Acts 8:4 and reading through verse 25, let’s try to understand the historical account of these three things: 1) Philip’s instruction, 2) Simon the Sorcerer’s profession, and 3) Peter’s correction.
 The account takes place after the martyrdom of Stephen when the disciples of Jesus scattered beyond Jerusalem because of persecution.
-(Note: Philip in Acts 8 is not the apostle Philip who was chosen by Jesus.
+(Note: Philip in Acts 8 is not the apostle Philip, chosen by Jesus.
 This was the disciple introduced in Acts 6:3-6.)

 Philip’s Instruction